 Causes and Solutions

-Clogged Air Filters: Clogged filters can also restrict your indoor air flow, making your system struggle to circulate the cool air.
+Clogged Air Filters: Clogged filters can also restrict indoor airflow, making your system struggle to circulate cool air.

-Clogged Drain: If your drainage system is clogged, it can cause water to build up in your AC.
+Clogged Drain: A clogged drainage system can cause water to build up in your AC.
 This, in turn, can make your compressor shut down—and since your compressor is what cools your air, it can lead to warm air circulation instead.
-Fixing your clogged drain can address this simple problem.
+Fixing your clogged drain can resolve this issue.

 Low Refrigerant Levels: As discussed above, refrigerant is what helps your HVAC system heat and cool your air, and a leak can cause your unit to provide less and less cold air over time.

-Frozen Evaporator Coils: An ice buildup on your AC unit can make your system work double-time to compensate for lost air circulation.
+Frozen Evaporator Coils: Ice buildup on your AC unit can cause your system to work double-time to compensate for reduced airflow.
 We’ll talk about fixing this common issue below.

 6. Frozen Evaporator Coil